add contact to address book

 Office Location(s): 722 Dennison202.236.3369

-Prior to joining the faculty of the University of Michigan, Michael received a Ph.D. in Political Science and Public Policy from the University of Chicago in 2004.
-He held a postdoctoral fellowship at Yale University in 2004-2005.
-From 2005-2009 he was Assistant Professor of Political Science at the University of Florida.
-In 2007-2008, Michael was the William A. Steiger Congressional Fellow of the American Political Science Association, during which time he worked on the staff of the U.S. House of Representatives, Committee on Energy and Commerce under Chairman John D. Dingell.
+Michael is currently appointed at the University of Michigan as Assistant Professor of Organizational Studies and (by courtesy) as Assistant Professor of Political Science.
+Prior to coming to Michigan, Michael received a Ph.D. in Political Science and Public Policy from the University of Chicago in 2004.
+He held a postdoctoral fellowship at Yale University in 2004-2005 and was Assistant Professor of Political Science at the University of Florida from 2005 to 2009.
+In 2007-2008, Michael was the William A. Steiger Congressional Fellow of the American Political Science Association, during which time he worked on the staff of the U.S. House of Representatives, Committee on Energy and Commerce under Chairman John D. Dingell, Jr.

 5700 Haven Hall505 South State Street